 When the Russian government imposed intense Russification in the late 1800s, Doukhobors and Mennonites experienced major violations of their cultural and religious rights.
-These peoples were imprisoned and banished for resistance to Russification and refusal to participate in the military.
+These peoples were imprisoned for their resistance to Russification and refusal to participate in the military.
 After their immigration to Canada, Doukhobors in Saskatchewan and Mennonites in Manitoba became some of the most successful Prairie farmers.
 The social impacts of these groups in Canada are also substantial; both Doukhobors and Mennonites introduced communal lifestyles and the practice of shared communal goods to the Prairies.
 Currently, the population of Doukhobors in Canada is twice that which remains in Europe, and Mennonites continue to be a dominant ethno-cultural group in Manitoba.

 In the first six months of 1900, one million pieces of immigration literature flooded the European countryside.

-The Dutch, Germans, and Scandinavians were some of the most ethnically desirable and agriculturally skilled immigrants to the Canadian Prairies.
+The Dutch, Germans, and Scandinavians were some of the most desirable and agriculturally skilled immigrants to the Canadian Prairies.

 The Dutch and Germans were two of the most desirable Prairie settler groups in Canadian history.
-They were praised for their agricultural prowess and hearty work ethics.
-Both the Germans and Dutch established strong ethnic block settlements in the West.
+They were praised for their agricultural prowess and hearty work ethic.
+Both the Germans and Dutch established strong ethnocultural block settlements in the West.
 The Germans flocked mainly to Saskatchewan, and established two large colonies in the early 1900s.
 Germans from the United States settled in St. Peter’s colony, comprised of fifty townships, which had 7,000 people in 1914.
 European Germans favoured St. Joseph’s colony, comprised of seventy-seven townships, where the 1916 population hovered around 11,000.

 Notable Immigrant Settlements in the Prairies